Trade directory · New Haven metro · Connecticut

 Permit Requirements

-New Haven requires mechanical permits for all HVAC installations, replacements, and major repairs.
-Permits range $75-$300 depending on scope.
-All work must be performed by licensed contractors and inspected before final approval.
+New Haven requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range $50-200 based on project scope.
+All work must be performed by licensed contractors and inspected by city building department.

 §3